foxcris/appdaemon-blinds-control/README.md

  class:                     BlindsControl
  debug:                     True
 `

+The file Helper.py is also used by one of my [other](https://github.com/foxcris/appdaemon-vacuum-control) appdaemon project.
+In both projects the same file is used!

 ### home-assistant configuration
 If you use the generated configuration you can directly start using automated blinds control.
 The following files are created:
 * config_blinds.yaml_